-Homes that have returned to the financial institution's holding and properties in foreclosure present specific appraisal problems.
+Homes that have returned to the institution's possession and properties in foreclosure bring forth various appraisal difficulties.

-For a property in foreclosure, you might need to recognize the difference between the fair market value and "quick disposition" price to know your probable charge-off liability.
-At Tri-County Appraisals, we have the knowledge in both providing snapshots of fair market value for our mortgage originating clients, in addition to "quick sale" forecasts that understand your time constraints.
+You should know the difference between fair market worth and "quick disposition" price to analyze your probable charge-off liability when dealing with a house in foreclosure.
+Tri-County Appraisals has the background in both furnishing snapshots of fair market value for our mortgage servicing clients, as well as "quick sale" forecasts that understand your time line.

-Tri-County Appraisals has the training to work with the unique dynamics of a foreclosure appraisal.
-Contact Tri-County Appraisals for a company you can trust.
+You need a company who has the qualifications to work with the specific dynamics of a foreclosure appraisal.
+For a company you can trust, contact Tri-County Appraisals.

-If your home has already changed to bank owned, you will interested in an expeditious disposition.
-However, you might want to know and review three values: as-is, as repaired, and "quick sale."
-These correspond to the value of the house without any repairs done to it, with the repairs necessary to make the home marketable at full market value appropriate with the other homes in the area, and, somewhere in between, with minor investment in repairs - selling the property quickly, most likely to someone who'd rather finish the job themselves.
-Again, we understand your urgency and the specific situation of a Real Estate Owned home, in addition to the unique data you will need -- competing listings, neighborhood trends, and the like.
-You can count on Tri-County Appraisals to handle the appraisal of your REO with expertise and professionalism.
+You will be interested in a speedy disposition if the house has already gone back to bank owned.
+So you may want to know and analyze three values: as-is, as repaired, and "quick sale."
+These represent the worth of the property without any repairs performed, with the repairs due to make the home marketable at full market value commensurate with competing real estate in the area, and, somewhere in the middle, with minimal investment in repairs - selling the property quickly, possibly to someone who'd rather finish the job themselves.
+Again, we understand your timeline and the specific situation of a bank owned home, in addition to the unique information you'll need -- competing listings, neighborhood trends, and so forth.
+You can rely on Tri-County Appraisals to handle the appraisal of your REO professionally and efficiently.
 Contact us today.